 This is because you don’t know if your business will work.
 Most likely you won’t even know how much money your business needs to make.
 Most just start and hope for the best.

 A manager will close a business down if it doesn’t go to plan.
-An entrepreneur doesn’t really have a plan.
-He just loves what he does and enjoys every minute of it.
+An entrepreneur doesn’t have a plan.
+He loves what he does and enjoys every minute of it.

-Of course money is the most common measurement for value today and we can’t get around making money if we want to survive.
+Of course, money is the most common measurement for value today, and we can’t get around making money if we want to survive.
 This is why so many people give up.
 Often they have no choice.
-There are countries who test the minimum income for anyone at this moment and I truly hope that if the money matter is sorted, more people will start creating some amazing things for all of us.
+Some countries test the minimum income for anyone at this moment, and I genuinely hope that if the money matter is sorted, more people will start creating some amazing things for all of us.

-Without these entrepreneurs our life would not be what it is today.
+Without these entrepreneurs, our life would not be what it is today.
 Many things we take for granted only exist because of those incredible minds.
-The entrepreneurs who didn’t give up and the ones who did.
+We need the entrepreneurs who don’t give up and the ones who do.
 We need them all.
-But most of all, we need the real entrepreneurs and changemakers, driven by passion, curiosity and willing to take the challenge.
+But most of all, we need the real entrepreneurs and changemakers, driven by passion, curiosity and willingness to take the challenge.

 If that is you, I dare you not to give up.
 Find like-minded people and support each other.
 Create something extraordinary and change the life of the people around you for the better.

 Sign up to our free membership and join us on our mission to support real entrepreneurs and make things happen.